 Click on art to view larger image.
 Sizes given are for art work, and does not include mat and frame.

-With "intuitive" painting, I start out without any particular image in mind and literally throw colors of acrylic paint over the painting surface.
+With "intuitive" painting, I start out without any particular image in mind and throw colors of acrylic paint over the painting surface.
 I choose colors" intuitively", and also do not control how and where the paint lands.
-This is a "fun" way of painting, and allows me to use my imagination to form images out of what is formed.
+This is a "fun" way of painting, and allows me to use my imagination to form images out of what I see on the surface.

-I do not use a brush to apply the paint, but prefer a brayer and boar hair brush to spread the paint around after it's applied to the surface.
-Depending on the sub surface I use, I have found that Bristle paper has less absorption, so the paint dries with more texture, I will sometime use gesso in the mix of paint that is applied.
-This seems to help the textures I create to hold up better and not flatten out, which seems to happen more easily on canvas, and watercolor paper.
+I do not use a brush to apply the paint, but prefer a brayer and boar hair brush to spread the paint around.
+Depending on the sub surface I use, I have found that Bristol paper has less absorption properties, so the paint dries with more texture, I will sometime use gesso in the mix of paint that is applied.
+This seems to help the textures hold up better and not flatten out, which seems to happen more easily on canvas, and watercolor paper.
 I sometimes will lay a sheet or two of plastic wrap over the paint while it is still wet, and then pull it off (reusing the image on the plastic as a mono print for another piece of art work).
 This gives my work some unexpected and interesting paint texture.
-After letting the paint dry on the surface, usually over night, I will look at the composition, and turn it, occasional to see if there are any images or shapes that might be distinct.
+After letting the paint dry on the surface, usually over night, I look at the composition, and turn it, to see if there are any images or shapes that might be distinct.

 After I get an idea of where and what colors I will use over the acrylic, I start applying oil pastels, or colored pencil over the acrylic surface.
 I will sometimes spray the surface after layering colored pencil, so further application is made easier, and seals the layer below it.
 I use prismacolor colored pencils, and find them the best for layering colors, and working over even the darkest colors of the acrylic base.

-If I decide to use the oil pastels over the acrylic, I use my fingers, paper towels, q-tips, or anything I may have on hand to apply or spread the color when I think it's needed.
-I use good quality pastels, not the most expensive, but the colors are bright and true, and don't fade.
-They also dry well.
-I also use what in the industry is called "cattle markers".
-These are large oil pastels that originally were designed to mark cattle, and still are.
-They're a very soft oil pastel, so smooth out well, and blend beautifully.
-I will use them as the last application to the painting.
-They dry within a few days after medium application.
-All paintings done on any kind of paper substrait need to be under glass or plexiglass to keep them protected.
-I have done a few on canvas, using oil pastels as the overlay, and they need at least one to two months before a varnish is applied.
+If I use oil pastels over the acrylic, I use my fingers, paper towels, q-tips, or anything I may have on hand to apply or spread the color when I think it's needed.
+All paintings done on any kind of paper substrait need to be under glass or plexiglass to protect them.
+I have done a few on canvas, using oil pastels as the overlay, and they need at least one to two months before a protective varnish is applied.

 7242 Liberty Grove, Rowlett, TX 75089, 972-475-1836,